A Message From The Sheriff

 A MESSAGE FROM THE SHERIFF

-I recently attended an informational meeting along with other local leaders to discuss the issue of human trafficking in Faulkner County.
-Tina Cope with First Love Ministries helped to lead this discussion.
-I wanted to share with you some very important information we took away from this meeting because I think it is crucial to keep you - our community - better informed of the issues that are occurring in our county.
+I wanted to share with you some very important information about human trafficking that I believe is crucial to keep you - our community - better informed of the issues that are occurring in our county.
 Please share this with your circle of influence.
 Each of us can have a great impact on this human trafficking problem.
 Collectively, we can have an even greater impact.
 And just to remind you - if you see something, say something.

 Sheriff Tim Ryals

 Human Trafficking is defined as the action of recruiting, transporting, transferring, harboring, or receiving a person through force, fraud, threat, abduction, or deception for the purpose of exploitation, including but not limited to: debt bondage, servitude, slavery, labor, Sex Trafficking, or Organ Trafficking.
 Anyone can be a victim - yourchildren, sister, brother, mother, father, aunt, uncle, grandchildren, friend, neighbor, or you.

 - Force - Physical assault, sexual assault, rape, physical confinement, or isolation